andskur/OldNorseDictionary/README.md

 [Download Old Norse Dictionary from the App Store](https://apps.apple.com/me/app/oldnorse-dictionary/id6455376968?mt=12)

-Please note that the iOS, iPadOS, and watchOS versions of the app are currently under review and will be available on the App Store soon.

 For developers who want to run the project locally:

 1. Clone the repository to your local machine.